moiseshorta/stylegan2/README.md

 ## JACK visualiser

-The script `jack_visualiser.py` should allow you to visualise a spectrogram of the output of a JACK server.
+The script `jack_visualiser.py` should allow you to visualise a spectrogram of the output of a JACK client.

 ### Requiremnts